 Posted on January 5, 2023

 Dental emergencies can be scary, especially if they happen to our children.
-According to AHIP, dental emergencies account for approximately 34 million lost school hours each year.
-That number indicates that dental emergencies are common, especially if your child is frequently active.
+According to AAPD, dental emergencies account for approximately 34 million lost school hours each year.
+That number indicates dental emergencies are common, especially if your child is frequently active.
 Luckily, pediatric dentists specialize in the care of your children’s teeth, and emergency care falls under their jurisdiction.
 The first step to getting your child the emergency dental care they need is knowing the signs of a dental emergency.
-This article will discuss some signs to keep an eye out for so you can get your child the help they need.
+This article will discuss some common children’s dental emergencies so you can get your child the help they need.

 A broken, cracked, or chipped tooth is a common issue for children, especially when active.
 It can happen due to a fall, a sports collision, or biting something too hard.
 If your child experiences a broken tooth, it’s important to rinse their mouth with warm water and apply a cold compress.
 You should then call your pediatric dentist right away.